apache/airflow/docs/apache-airflow/templates-ref.rst

 also able to walk nested structures, such as dictionaries like:
 ``{{ var.json.my_dict_var.key1 }}``.

-It is also possible to fetch a variable by string if needed with ``{{ var.value.get('my.var', 'fallback') }}`` or
+It is also possible to fetch a variable by string if needed (for example your variable key contains dots) with ``{{ var.value.get('my.var', 'fallback') }}`` or
 ``{{ var.json.get('my.dict.var', {'key1': 'val1'}) }}``.
 Defaults can be
 supplied in case the variable does not exist.